More, More, More: In popular culture

-The Andrea True Connection's version of "More, More, More" has appeared in Whit Stillman's movie The Last Days of Disco (1998) during scenes between Alice (Chloe Sevigny) and Tom (Robert Sean Leonard) at the disco and then back at Tom's place.
-The song is also part of the movie's soundtrack album.
+The Andrea True Connection's version of "More, More, More" has appeared in Whit Stillman's 1998 film The Last Days of Disco.
 On the show The King of Queens, the 2001 episode "Hi-Def Jam" opened with Doug Heffernan singing a parody version, "Doug, Doug, Doug".
-The song then appeared in the 2002 film Dahmer during a nightclub montage.
+The song also appeared in the 2002 film Dahmer during a nightclub montage.

-The Andrea True Connection's version of "More, More, More" has also appeared in two episodes of The Simpsons.
-In the 2003 episode "Dude, Where's My Ranch?", after Moe Szyslak kidnaps David Byrne (who guest-starred in the episode as himself), a parody version of the song plays on the radio featuring Moe singing, "Moe, Moe, Moe!
-How do you like me?
-How do you like me?
-Moe, Moe, Moe!
-Why don't you like me?
-Nobody likes me!"
-The song is credited to "The Moe Szyslak Connection".
-The song also appears in the episode "Sweets and Sour Marge", where Disco Stu plays the song after "snorting" lines of sugar.

 "More, More, More" was also used in the 2005 documentary Inside Deep Throat.
 In 2006, the song appeared in Click and was used during one of the flashback scenes.
 The song was featured in American Dad!, Season 3, Episode 2, "Meter Made" in 2006.
+In the 2022 animated film Minions: The Rise of Gru the song also appeared when Wild Knukles tries to torture Gru In a giant record with a buzzsaw.

-The track was used by HBO to promote their series Sex in the City and later in a parody of that promo for The Chris Rock Show, which featured rapper Biz Markie on the lead vocals.
+The track was used by HBO to promote their series Sex and the City and later in two parodies of that promo for The Chris Rock Show, which featured rapper Biz Markie on the lead vocals and Mad TV for their "Sluts and the City" parody, changing the chorus to "Whore, Whore, Whore".

-The late professional wrestler Larry Sweeney formerly used the song as his entrance theme.

-Stevens' version of the song is used in adverts for the UK sofa company ScS.
 A version of the song by Dagny was used by Target in a commercial campaign introducing its line of new products in the fall of 2017.
 Andrea True Connection's version appears in a 2004 commercial for New York & Company and 2019 commercial for Applebee's.

-Save-On-Foods, a popular chain of grocery stores owned by the Jim Pattison Group of British Columbia, Canada used a chorus sample in their television and radio commercials in the late 2000s.
-This was to promote their in-house rewards program known as Save-On-More rewards.
-Later shortened to More Rewards.
+Save-On-Foods, a chain of grocery stores owned by the Jim Pattison Group of British Columbia, Canada, used a chorus sample in their television and radio commercials in the late 2000s.